MarcGrol/microgen/README.md

 Specification effort:
 * Define your screens
 * Based on screens, determine your commands and queries
+* Cohesion and minimizing ripple effect upon change is the primary reason to devide.
 * Group related commands and queries in a service if this promotes cohesion.
 Typically commands and queries related to an specific "aggregate" are grouped together.
 * Define your events, that exchange information between services.
 * Specify which events a command emits